fofofoxdayooooo/redfox-wordpress-secure-plugin/README.md

 * rest-api-shield-xml-rpc-blocker blocks REST API access to specific paths, prohibiting access from plugins not explicitly added to the whitelist (e.g., /wp-json/wp/v2/users).
 * uploads-security-manager is a simple plugin that places an .htaccess file in /wp-content/*/uploads (it converts payloads expected by the files directive into plain text).
 * gutenberg-hack-target-blank automatically sets all external a tags to target=blank when using Gutenberg and simultaneously links all images (also usable with the Classic Editor).
-* media-access-restrictor is designed for multi-author sites where non-admin users cannot view other users' uploaded files (information leak prevention).
+* media-access-restrictor is designed for multi-author sites where non-admin users cannot view other users' uploaded files.
+Editors can view files only with permission (information leak prevention).

 # What about using them together?
 Their primary purpose is to be used in combination.
 The goal is not just standalone use, but to enable all of them for multi-layered data protection.